cysouw/diathesis/text/c04_reflexive.md

  \a.
 Er wäscht ihn.
  \b.
 Er wäscht sich.

+From a typological perspective, there is arguably a difference in this respect between languages with a pronoun strategy, like German, and languages that use a verbal derivation technique for marking 'self-inflicting' reflexive constructions [@dixon2014: 172ff.].
+For languages with verbal derivation it is probably preferable to analyze 'self-inflicting' reflexive constructions as a kind of diathesis.

-Besides the function of marking the 'self-inflicting' reflexive construction, the reflexive pronoun is used in various diatheses in German, for example anticausative \Next[a,b], see [@sec:reflexive-anticausative] or antipassive \Next[c,d], see [@sec:reflexive-accusative-antipassive].
-In these sentences, the reflexive pronoun *sich* is not filling any role, but is marking the valency alternation.
+Although German does not show diathesis for the 'self-inflicting' reflexive construction, the reflexive pronoun is used in various diatheses in German, for example anticausative \Next[a,b], see [@sec:reflexive-anticausative] or antipassive \Next[c,d], see [@sec:reflexive-accusative-antipassive].
+In these sentences, the reflexive pronoun *sich* is not filling any role, but is marking a valency alternation.
 There is a long tradition to call such constructions \textsc{middle}.
-However, there turn out to be very many different kinds of 'middle' alternations, so I prefer to be more precise in naming them here.
+However, there turn out to be very many different kinds of 'middle' alternations, so I prefer to be more precise in separating and naming them here in this chapter.

 \ex.
  \a.
 Ich schließe den Schrank.